ARYANK-08/aiwitharyan/DBMS/complexsql.md

-#complex sql queries
+# Complex SQL Queries 🔥

-1. To fetch duplicate records in a more complex scenario, where you may need to consider multiple columns, you can use a combination of `ROW_NUMBER()`, `CTE (Common Table Expressions)`, and `PARTITION BY` to identify duplicates and even return all relevant details of those records.
+# To fetch duplicate records in a more complex scenario, where you may need to consider multiple columns, you can use a combination of `ROW_NUMBER()`, `CTE (Common Table Expressions)`, and `PARTITION BY` to identify duplicates and even return all relevant details of those records.

 ### Simplest SQL Query